ArceLopera/ArceLopera.github.io/_portfolio/Food.md

 that closely relate sensory processing to perceptual experience.
 Indeed, food quality perception is cross-modal and reflect complex associations among sensory modalities learned through experience.

-The purpose of the project is to model the effects of specific characteristics of visual information on the perception of food quality.
+The purpose of the project is to model the effects of specific characteristics of sensory information on the perception of food quality.
 Research methodology will consist on employing carefully designed sensory stimuli and perform psychophysical experimentation to test the human ability to decide about the quality of food.
 The project will focus on visual information, such as luminance and color distribution, visual patterns, shape,